 One of the factors that Marder and co-writer/brother Abraham Marder, working off a story from Derek Cianfrance, add to the equation is that Ruben is an addict.
 He’s been sober for four years, but with this recent event, Lou is afraid that Ruben won’t be able to keep himself on the wagon.
 After checking with a doctor and further inspection, Ruben is at the point where his hearing is rapidly deteriorating, the reason being a degenerative issue, but also the constant banging he has been doing to his ears.
 When Ruben finds a community that helps those that have lost or are losing their hearing, he’s resistant at first, unwilling to believe that he can’t hear, but he sticks around, while Lou goes off to live her life.
 His goal is to get back to what was his normal, selling things to afford surgery, learning sign language, and with the hope of getting implants to save his hearing.

 When talking about Sound of Metal it all begins with Riz Ahmed.
-Everything about this film is a result of a collaborative process, between Ahmed’s performance, Marder’s direction style, which often feels like a documentary, and the cinematography from Daniel Bouquet capturing it all with a light intrusion.
+Everything about this film is a result of a collaborative process, between Ahmed’s performance, Marder’s direction style, which often feels like a documentary, and the cinematography from Daniel Bouquet capturing it all.
 Ahmed is internal with his emotions, but never overdoing it when it calls for his feelings to break out.
 Ruben is a proud person, but his addiction drives him in many situations, something that the facility leader Joe (Paul Raci) can see fighting it’s way out.
 Ruben’s reality is that he will never hear the way he did before, a sad reality that is heartbreaking every stretch of the way.
 All of that heartbreak is up on the screen with Ahmed, delivering a performance that feels human, honest, and sucking out every tear from your eyes.
 Ahmed’s so good you want to hug him when it’s all done.

 3 ½ STARS